rodmagaldi/vacinas-server/README.md

 Backend server application for the Vacinas project.
 [PostgreSQL](https://www.postgresql.org/about/) database managed by [typeORM](https://typeorm.io/#/) runs on a [docker](https://www.docker.com/) container. **Docker-compose won't run on Windows OS!** Preferrably, run this software on an Unix-based OS.

+Server currently running can be access via this [link](https://vacinas-app-mhanprpxzq-uc.a.run.app/hello-world) - remember, there is a cold start!

 ## Environment and tools

 - Typescript